 (Translation: It’s not up to me to exact revenge upon Julia’s murderers.
-These conspirators will seek to justify their mutiny, but really it all comes down to political expediency and vainly trying to save their careers.
+These conspirators will seek to justify their mutiny, but really it all comes down to political expediency in vainly trying to save their own political necks.
 But, don’t get angry with them or resort to aggression or abuse, just get even………… at the ballot box!)

 I am no orator, but a plain blunt man, that love my friends; and that they know full well that gave me public leave to speak of them.

-(Translation: Don’t judge a book by its cover.
-I may not have the slickest public persona, the gift of the gab, or have the smoothest delivery with public speaking, but my party has faith in me and I am basically an honest and pragmatic man who will strive harder than most to do what is best for the community, and for the nation.)
+(Translation: When you hear my speech, don’t judge a book by its cover.
+I may not have the slickest public persona, or the gift of the gab, or have the smoothest delivery with public speaking, but my party has faith in me and I am basically an honest and pragmatic man who will strive harder than most to do what is best for the community, and ultimately for the nation.)

 For I have neither wit, nor words, nor worth, action, nor utterance, nor the power of speech, to stir men’s blood.
 I only speak right on.

 (Translation: I may not be the sharpest tool in the shed, or inspire men to action with charm and persuasion, but I’m a damn sight better leader than the alternatives.
-I won’t try to tell you that black is white, or otherwise subvert or manipulate the political process to hide the truth, as my opponents habitually do.)
+I won’t try to tell you that black is white, or otherwise subvert or manipulate the political process to hide the truth, as my opponents habitually have done and continue to do.)